Red sky, take warning. Bloodshed by morning.

 - This trope is the driving force behind Embodiment of Scarlet Devil: a red mist has covered Gensokyo and is strong enough to block out the sun.

-- Scarlet Weather Rhapsody has red clouds show up at the same time as a bunch of really bizarre weather... and earthquakes.
+- Scarlet Weather Rhapsody has red clouds show up at the same time as a series of bizarre weather events... and earthquakes.

 - In Iji, the second time the Alpha Strike is shown charging up at the end of the game, the sky is ominously red.
 However, that's because the scene takes place at sunrise, not due to anything about the Alpha Strike, since the first time we see it used, the sky is blue.

-- When stuff starts to go really downhill in Drakengard (and it happens all the time), the skies take on a hellish red hue.
+- When things really start going downhill in Drakengard, the skies take on a hellish red hue.
 The sky doesn't just change color...it shatters into thousands of pieces to reveal the red beneath the blue.

-- The level Boogie Mansion in Wario Land Shake It has the background of ominous purple looking trees and clouds.
+- The level Boogie Mansion in Wario Land Shake It has a background of ominous purple trees and clouds.

 - The After the End Crapsack World of Baroque has a blood-red sky.

-- The sky turns red on the 6th and Last Days of Devil Survivor due to the barriers between the Demon World and this world breaking down.
+- The sky turns red on the 6th and Last Days of Devil Survivor due to the barriers between the Demon World and real world breaking down.

-- In the final chapter of the Tales of Monkey Island, the Caribbean sky is turned red, as part of LeChuck's latest bid to conquer the seven seas.
+- In the final chapter of Tales of Monkey Island, the Caribbean sky is turns red, as part of LeChuck's latest bid to conquer the seven seas.

-- In Metroid Prime 2's Dark Aether, taking some energy from one of the dark areas turns the sky from purple to red.
+- In Metroid Prime 2: Echoes's Dark Aether, taking some energy from one of the dark areas turns the sky from purple to red.

 - In Secret of Mana the sky is red when the Fortress has risen.

-- The Director's Cut of Scratches replaces the sky's dark gray hue of the starting scene in the original version, with a dark red one.
+- The Director's Cut of Scratches replaces the sky's dark gray hue of the starting scene with a dark red one.

-- The recent Call of Duty games from Call Of Duty 4 onward seem to adore blood-red skies.
-Whenever something horrible is going down, whether it's a nuclear bomb or a bloody street battle in Hue City, the skies are an ominous shade of red.
-Subverted sometimes when a terrifying moment or something plot-critical actually happens in clear blue skies.
+- The recent Call of Duty games from Modern Warfare onward seem to adore blood-red skies.
+Whenever something horrible is happening, whether it's a nuclear bomb or a bloody street battle in Hue City, the skies are an ominous shade of red.
+Sometimes subverted when a terrifying moment or something plot-critical happens under clear blue skies.

-- The Wii version of a A Boy and His Blob: In the first boss level, the sky is is orange-red.
-The sky also turns red during the fight with a final boss and normal again when it is defeated.
+- The Wii version of a A Boy and His Blob: In the first boss level, the sky is an orange-red hue.
+The sky also turns red during fights against a final boss and normal again when it is defeated.

-- In City of Heroes, the skies over most of Paragon City are rather glowy blue because of the War Walls - leftover Hand Waves for why you couldn't freely run from one zone to another except in designated spots.
-Slightly more varied in other areas, and in the Rogue Isles and Praetoria, the areas of the two expansions.
-But, when certain conditions are met (specifically a Halloween event that now pops up semi-randomly after a certain quest is completed any time of the year) zombies invade one of the zones.
-GUESS what color the sky becomes?
+- In City of Heroes, the skies over most of Paragon City are a glowing blue because of the War Walls - leftover Hand Waves for why you couldn't freely run from one zone to another except in designated spots.
+Slightly varied in other areas, and in the Rogue Isles and Praetoria, the areas of the two expansions.
+But, when certain conditions are met (specifically a Halloween event that pops up semi-randomly after a certain quest is completed any time of the year) zombies invade one of the zones.
+Guess what color the sky becomes?